ihmeuw/vivarium_research/docs/source/models/cause.rst

 `Cause Model Initialization`_

-  The probability that a simulant will start the simulation in a given state within the cause model.
+  Which cause model state will a simulant begin the simulation in?

 `Cause Model Transitions`_

-  The probability that a simulant will transition to a new state within the cause model in a given time-step.
+  How and when does a simulant move between cause model states?

 `Mortality Impacts`_

-  The probability that a simulant in a certain cause model state will die in a given time-step.
+  How and when does a simulant die and how does this differ depending on the specific cause model state that the simulant occupies?

 `Morbidity Impacts`_

-  The amount of disability a simulant experiences in a certain cause model state.
+  How does a simulant experience morbidity and how does this differ depending on the specific cause model state that the simulant occupies?

 `Restrictions`_

-  Population groups for which a cause model does not apply.
+  For which population groups (e.g. age and sex groups) is this cause model not valid?

 Our cause models use approximately instantaneous, individual-based probabilities to make decisions about how an individual simulant moves about